Info for

 Program Overview

 Personal hygiene, mobility, preparing meals and taking essential medication are elements of daily life that most people take for granted, but there are many individuals who are unable to perform these tasks independently.
 The personal support worker (PSW) is the front-line care provider whose responsibilities focus on the provision of personal care and support that include activities of daily living with client populations across all institutional, community care and service settings.
 PSWs provide compassionate, client-centred care to enhance and maintain the quality of everyday life.
-Through dedicated faculty, enhanced curriculum, skills and certifications obtained in the course of study, and implementation of several interprofessional education and simulation opportunities, our students graduate well-prepared and job-ready.
-In fact, our recent PSW student and graduate satisfaction rate was 100 per cent (2018-2019).
+This program combines classwork, lab simulations and hands-on experience through work practicums in the community so our students are well-prepared and job-ready when you graduate.

 Intakes and Availability